valiank/BroTube/README.md

 ## Purpose

-This application is designed to replace the YouTube app (which no longer available) on Android devices running version 7.0 and above (older versions has not been tested).
+This application is designed to replace the YouTube app (which no longer available) on Android 6 or 7.
 It operates like a YouTube browser extension, allowing users to sign in with their Google account and access a variety of additional features.

 ## Features

-- Android `>=7.0` support
 - Video, shorts, captions, thumbnails downloader
 - Ads Blocker
 - Minimize Video